What foods do I offer my child to eat?

 To prevent choking:

-- Chop fruit into small pieces.
-Remove pits, seeds and tough skins before serving.
+- Chop soft fruit into small pieces.
+Remove pits, seeds and tough skins before serving

-- Spread peanut butter thinly on toast or crackers.
+- Spread smooth peanut butter thinly on toast or crackers or stir into warm cooked cereal

 - Fish with bones